josejerkovich/-flask-sqlite-migrate-app/README.md

 # Flask SQLite Migrate App

-This Flask application manages departments, jobs, and hired employees using SQLite
+Rest API using Flask and SQLlite